-Annual General Meeting on 20 May 2015
+Annual General Meeting on 30 June 2020

-Report of the Management Board on agenda item 9
+Report of the Management Board on agenda item 10

-Apart from the possibilities provided for in agenda item 8 for a conventional acquisition of own shares, a limited use of derivatives for the acquisition of own shares shall be permitted.
+Apart from the possibilities provided for in agenda item 9 for a conventional acquisition of own shares, a limited use of derivatives for the acquisition of own shares shall be permitted.
 Such an option has meanwhile become widespread in practice.
 The possible use of derivatives for the acquisition of own shares expands the Company's ability to structure the acquisition of own shares in an optimal manner.
 Under certain circumstances it can be advantageous for the Company to sell put options or acquire call options instead of directly acquiring own shares in the Company.
 Moreover, it can be beneficial to acquire shares by way of forward purchases.
 The Management Board intends to use put and call options, as well as forward purchases (hereinafter collectively also "Derivatives") only as a supplement to conventional share buybacks.
 The acquisition of shares with the use of Derivatives must be carried out through a credit institution or another company meeting the requirements set out in section 186(5), sentence 1 German Stock Corporation Act.
-This authorisation may be utilised by the Company, by companies dependent on it or in which the Company holds a majority of the shares, or by way of third parties acting on its or their account.
+This authorisation may be utilised by the Company, by companies dependent on it or in which the Company holds a majority of the shares, or by way of third parties acting for the account of the Company or for a company dependent on it or in which the Company holds a majority of the shares.

-The term of each of the individual Derivatives may not exceed 18 months, must end by 19 May 2020 at the latest and be selected such that the acquisition of the shares in NORMA Group SE in the course of exercising or fulfilling the Derivatives cannot be carried out after 19 May 2020.
+The term of each of the individual Derivatives may not exceed 18 months, must end by 29 June 2025 at the latest and be selected such that the acquisition of the shares in NORMA Group SE in the course of exercising or fulfilling the Derivatives cannot be carried out after 29 June 2025.
 Thus, in principle the authorisation is to utilise the five-year framework which is legally possible, but with the restriction that the term of each of the individual Derivatives may not exceed 18 months.
 This ensures that obligations under the individual Derivatives will be limited to a reasonable period of time.
-Moreover, the total volume of acquisitions of Derivatives is limited to 5 % of the current share capital.
+Moreover, the total volume of acquisitions of Derivatives is limited to 5% of the share capital existing at the time of the adoption of the resolution.